dbwest/ezminingrig/README.md

   - Mining OS
     - https://minerstat.com/software/mining-os
   - Ethereum wallet
-    - email yourself the public address for the ETH account you will send mining spoils to
+    - send yourself the public address for the ETH account you will send mining spoils to
 - (YVT) Your Valuable Time required to make this
   - 4 hrs tops